Temperature-insensitive tunable and stable Fabry-Perot cavity for atomic physics: Performance

 Overall, a fractional frequency stability of $\num{8e-13}$ at one second integration time is achievable for this free-running cavity under voltage-controlled conditions, and a realistic experimental environment that corresponds to the operational regime of a superradiant laser.
 This level of stability is sufficiently low to avoid limiting the performance of a SR laser above $\num{8e-18}$ at one second - a level of stability that has not been achieved by any system to date, with possible improvements down to $\num{4e-18}$ if the influence of the atomic oven can be reduced.
+Other tunable cavities have been reported in the literature.
+For instance, \cite{mohle_highly_2013} reports longer tunable cavities with stabilities at the \num{e-15} level, but not designed for atomic physics.
+On the other hand, much shorter fiber Fabry-Perot cavities may give access to strong coupling in QED, at the price of a reduced stability \cite{saavedra_tunable_2021}.
+These results are summarized in Table~\ref{tab:comparison2}.